TechnicJelle/CMGT_GraduationReport/report.typ

 ==== 11.
 Learning ability and reflectivity

 #if show_tips_from_manual [
-_The starting professional shows him/herself to be a ‘reflective practitioner’ by constantly analysing and adjusting their own action, fostered by feedback of others.
+_The starting professional shows themself to be a ‘reflective practitioner’ by constantly analysing and adjusting their own action, fostered by feedback of others.
-The starting professional shows him/herself permanently directed and capable of being able to keep up with relevant developments in the field of expertise.
+The starting professional shows themself permanently directed and capable of being able to keep up with relevant developments in the field of expertise.
 The starting professional can further develop and deepen the craftsmanship, the personal substantiation of the professional situation and their creativity._